-Today’s Role Model is Ruzanna Rosman.
-Ruzanna is a story-driven designer with a soft spot for emotional connections.
-Currently, she works as a Product Designer with Alchemy, a P&G company.
+Today’s Tech Role Model is Ruzanna Rosman.
+Ruzanna is a UX Product Designer with Alchemy, a P&G company.
+She’s a story-driven designer with a soft spot for emotional connections.
 Ruzanna moved to the US from Malaysia and studied graphic design at the Savannah College of Art and Design in Georgia before finding herself in Cincinnati, Ohio for her first big-girl design job.
 Since then and through different design roles, she’s learned what she loved (and hated!) about being a designer and made it her goal to work in a role where she can thrive.

 What’s your official title and how long have you been in this role?

 I am a Product Designer (UX), and I’ve been at Alchemy for 1.5 years.